Thank you for visiting my website.

-I am a writer, improviser, organizer, and trombonist currently based in Holyoke, Massachusetts, USA; land traditionally occupied by the Pocomtuc and Nipmuc peoples.
+I am a writer, musician, and organizer currently based in Holyoke, Massachusetts, USA; land traditionally occupied by the Pocomtuc and Nipmuc peoples.
 To read more about me, feel free to check out this page: About Alex.

 Lubricity is the quality of shiftiness or slipperiness, the ability to resist definition, and the capacity for reducing tension.
 To me, it’s a perfect descriptor for jazz as it lives in our world today.